ycpcs/cs320-spring2024/assign/assign10.md

 **Due: [See Assignment Schedule](index.html)**

 This is an **individual** assignment in conjunction with your [Team Project Self/Peer Evaluation Form](PeerReview.pdf).
-You will submit it as part of each Team Project Self/Peer Evaluation (midterm and final).
+You will submit it as part of each Team Project Self/Peer Evaluation (midterm or final).

 Your Task
 =========